btgraham/SparseConvNet-CPU-archived/README.md

 This is a CPU version of [SparseConvNet](https://github.com/btgraham/SparseConvNet), the spatially sparse convolutional neural network.

 Possibly useful if you don't have a GPU and are very patient.
-Or to distribute models trained on the GPU to people without GPus.
+Or to distribute models trained on the GPU to GPU-less people.

 **************************************************************************
 SparseConvNet is free software: you can redistribute it and/or modify